tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why does no one like SQLrillex?
-He keeps dropping the database. 🤖
+⚡ AI Joke of the Day: 🤖 What are bits?
+Tiny things left when you drop your computer down the stairs. 🤖

 ---